 A number of factors are considered during the selection process.

-- Involvement in outside activities
+- Involvement in extracurricular and community service activities

 - Understanding of the profession